 Are you looking to pass the ASWB exam for your LCSW, LiCSW, LMSW or LGSW?
 The Therapist Development Center is here to make that process a little easier.
 And we know first hand, because unlike the other companies out there, all of our study materials, blogs, and free tips are created by social workers who have actually taken these exams recently.

-Below you will find 6 easy strategies that will make a big difference in your final score of the ASWB Exam.
+Below you will find 6 easy strategies that will make a big difference in your final score on the ASWB Exam.

-#1.
-The exam in a MARATHON.
+- The exam is a MARATHON.
 It is a really long test – 170 questions!
 So your brain needs to ready to think.
 You get 4 hours to complete the test.
 You should spend about 70 seconds or less on each question.
 That will allow you an extra 40-minute buffer to take breaks (see secret #3) and have extra time to review your marked questions.

-#2.
-Practice time management.
+- Practice time management.
 It is REALLY important to time yourself when you are taking practice exams.
 In fact, one thing you can do right now is put your phone timer on for 70 seconds and see how much of this list you can read before it beeps.
 It is really important to have an internal sense of what 70 seconds feels like because you don’t want to waste time checking the clock for the whole exam.
 Other companies encourage you to take their exams in study mode, without the timer.
 That is a waste of a practice exam.
 You need to be trained to think quickly.

 - Take breaks.
 During the exam, we recommend 2 breaks, one at question 70 and one at question 140.
 Like we mentioned about, the ASWB exam is a Marathon for your brain, so its important to get up, move around and eat a snack (see secret #4).
 We get calls all the time from people who have failed and most report that they never took a break.
 Bad idea.
 If you are averaging 70 seconds or less you will have enough time to take two 10 minute breaks and still have 20 minutes to check your marked questions.